evaneschneider/site/_posts/2015-09-29-first-post.markdown

 In Teyssier 2015, the switch is calculated using an estimate for the truncation error, but the given estimate doesn't take into account the order of the method.

-In Bryan 2014, the switch is made by taking a ratio of the internal energy to total energy.
+In Bryan 2014, the switch is made according to the ratio of internal energy to total energy.

 **The tests**

-The tests shown below consist of a shock tube test with periodic boundaries, to allow for high mach number bulk flow.
+The tests shown below consist of a shock tube with periodic boundaries, to allow for high mach number bulk flow.

 $$